BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/sonarcloud_request.md

 We have install SonarCloud on `bcgov` GitHub Organization for application teams to use.
 Only repositories inside the bcgov GitHub Organization are supported through this request.

 **Are you the admin user of the GitHub repositories?**
-The setup process require a repo admin level access.
-You will be assigned as the admin of your SonarCloud repos.
+The request requires a repository administrator to make the request.
+The requestor will be assigned as the SonarCloud repository admin.
+Requests from a non-admin user will be closed.

 ## Step 1
 Login to SonarCloud console with your GitHub account https://sonarcloud.io/organizations/bcgov-sonarcloud/projects For debugging, please check if you are a member of bcgov GitHub Organization.